LieutenantCrunch/mudae-ranker/README.md

 # Mudae Ranker
- Preference-based Mudae harem ranking app
+ Preference-based Mudae collection ranking app

 ## Summary
 Original concept by: [DarkMage530](https://github.com/jonmervine)

 Intended for use with the [Mudae bot for Discord](https://discordbots.org/bot/432610292342587392)

-This app will allow you to sort your harem based on a series of "x vs y" questions.
+This app will allow you to sort your collection based on a series of "x vs y" questions.
 You will be presented with two characters and asked which one you prefer.
-When you have completed answering all of the questions, your harem will be sorted based on your responses.
-It will then generate the commands you need to run in order to sort your harem on Discord
+When you have completed answering all of the questions, your collection will be sorted based on your responses.
+It will then generate the commands you need to run in order to sort your collection on Discord

 This is something I threw together in my free time, I can't promise that it will be bug free or that every exception case will be handled.
 Please review the Issues section to see if there's any feature that's not working that you should be aware of.